 Step 1: Save a Master Copy of your Invoice

-Using the original invoice template, save a copy which has your business's address and contact information.
-Complete the section 'Make all checks payable to ...', and at the bottom of the invoice, fill in your contact information.
+Using the original invoice template, save a copy with your business address and contact information.
+Complete the section 'Make all checks payable to ...' and edit your contact information at the bottom of the invoice.
 Add your logo, company name, address, phone #, and fax # in the upper left.
-When you're done, create an 'invoicing' directory on your computer for saving all your invoices, and name your master invoice:
+When you're done, create a folder on your computer called 'invoices' for storing all your invoices, and name your master invoice:

 Step 2: Create a Template for Each Major Customer

-The next step in setting up your own invoice system is to create a template for each of your major clients or customers.
+The next step in creating your own invoice system is to customize a master template for each of your major clients or customers.
 Starting from your master copy, add your client's information into the Bill To section and save a copy with a unique name, possibly including the customer ID in the filename as well.
-Your invoicing directory will then look something like this:
+Your 'invoices' folder will then look something like this:

-The numbers in brackets (e.g. ) are the customer ID numbers.
+The numbers in brackets (e.g. ) are optional customer ID numbers.
 Customer ID numbers are normally used when you use a database for managing contact information and accounting.
 If you are a small company, but want to look like a larger company, you can make up Customer ID's, and you should probably start with a number larger than 001.
-I don't know of any rules that say the numbers need to be sequential, either.
+I don't know of any rules that say the numbers need to be sequential.

-Step 3: Use the Invoicing Directory Tree to Keep Track of the Invoice #
+Step 3: Use the Invoice File Names to Keep Track of the Invoice #

 Whenever you create a new invoice, name the file using the Invoice # as shown in the example below.
-When you sort your invoicing directory alphabetically, the latest invoice number will always show up last (or first if you sort it in reverse).
+When you sort your invoices folder alphabetically, the latest invoice number will always show up last (or first if you sort it in reverse).

-Note: When you sort your files in your directory alphabetically, you should include the leading zeros so that 00010 is correctly listed AFTER 00001.
+NOTE: When you sort your files in your folder alphabetically, you should include the leading zeros so that 00010 is correctly listed AFTER 00001.
 Try experimenting with NOT including leading zeros, and you'll see what I mean.

-When your directory of files gets unmanageably large, create a subdirectory called 'archive' and move all your older invoices into that directory.
+When your folder gets unmanageably large, create a subfolder called 'archive' and move all your older invoices into that folder.

-After creating your invoice, print 3 copies.
-Give one to the customer.
-File one by Invoice #, and file the last one by Customer.
+If you are going with the hard copy method, print 3 copies of your invoice.
+Give one to the customer, file one by Invoice #, and file the last one by Customer.

-There are certainly other ways (and probably better ways) to manage your invoicing, but unless you are lucky enough to need faster more efficient invoicing software, I think you'll find the approach I've outlined above perfectly acceptable.
+There are certainly other ways to manage your invoices, but unless you are lucky enough to need faster more efficient invoicing software, I think you'll find the approach I've outlined above works fine.

-One thing I didn't talk about in this article is how to manage your accounts receivable - or in other words, how to track which customers still owe you money, send billing statements, etc. I've created a billing statement template specifically for invoice tracking that you can use as part of your invoicing system.
+One thing I didn't talk about in this article is how to manage your accounts receivable - or in other words, how to track which customers still owe you money, send billing statements, etc. To help with that, I've created a billing statement template as well as an invoice tracker spreadsheet that you can use as part of your invoicing system.